dlops-io/data-labeling/README.md

 You may have noticed that we run the containers one after another.
 Often, we need to run multiple containers sequentially or as a bundle.
 Docker Compose provides this functionality, allowing us to manage multiple containers easily.
 Refer to the lecture notes for more details.

-You can now stop all containers and run them together using `docker-shell-copose.sh`
+You can now stop all containers and run them together using `docker-shell-compose.sh`